twinfoundation/entity-storage/packages/entity-storage-connector-memory/docs/reference/classes/MemoryEntityStorageConnector.md

 • **pageSize?**: `number`

-The maximum number of entities in a page.
+The suggested number of entities to return in each chunk, in some scenarios can return a different amount.

 #### Returns